timlau/timlau.github.io/_posts/2025-02-27-Fedora-Audio.md

 ---
 title: Audio Production in Fedora
-date: 2025-02-27 HH:MM:SS +/-TTTT
+date: 2025-02-27 06:44:00
 categories: [Fedora, Audio Production]
-tags: [fedora, audio production]     # TAG names should always be lowercase
+tags: [fedora, audio production]
 ---

-# Audio Production in Fedora
+# Introduction

-This site is about audio production in Fedora 41+ for the beginer, this is not for the professional audio producer running a profesional recording studio.
+This post is the first in a series about audio production in Fedora 41+ for the beginner, this is not for the professional audio producer running a professional recording studio.
-It goes how to setup Fedora 41+ for audio production, what tools are available direct in the Fedora repositories and where to get a lor of free and paid ressources like DAW, Instrument and Audio processing plugins samples, soundfonts etc.
+It goes how to setup Fedora 41+ for audio production, what tools are available direct in the Fedora repositories and where to get a lor of free and paid resources like DAW, Instrument and Audio processing plugins samples, soundfonts etc.

-## Audio technolygy in Fedora
+## Audio technology in Fedora

-As this is a beginner guide, I will not go into a deep dive in all the low-level audio technolygy in Linux/Fedora I will quickly go through the stuff interesting to know about below.
+As this is a beginner guide, I will not go into a deep dive in all the low-level audio technology in Linux/Fedora I will quickly go through the stuff interesting to know about below.
-Pipewire is the new cool technoligy, that make audio production much easier from the end users point of view, all the applications made for using JACK, Pulseaudio & Alsa can just plugin into Pipewire and work without needing any complex setup.
+Pipewire is the new cool technology, that make audio production much easier from the end users point of view, all the applications made for using JACK, Pulseaudio & Alsa can just plugin into Pipewire and work without needing any complex setup.

 ### ALSA
 Advanced Linux Sound Architecture (ALSA): This is a software framework and part of the Linux kernel that handles sound on Linux-based operating systems.
 It provides an API for sound card drivers, allowing applications to produce and manage audio.